Where to go: The tunnel at the entrance of Shenks Ferry Wildflower Preserve on Green Hill Road outside of Conestoga. Click here for directions.

-To invoke the apparition according to legend, park your vehicle after dark—the closer to midnight, the better—in the center of the tunnel.
+To invoke the apparition, park your vehicle after dark—the closer to midnight, the better—in the center of the tunnel.
 Turn off your car and headlights.
 Put your keys on the vehicle’s roof and walk around it three times.
 Get back in and wait.

 If done correctly, the ghost of a woman wearing a white dress appears.
 Sometimes she’s hanging from the tunnel’s arched entrance.

 Some tell of a strong sulfur smell that lingers in the air as they circle their car three times and difficulty breathing before the ghostly lass appears, none too happy to have visitors.

 Still, others say that if you place a bottle of water on the roof of your vehicle after parking in the middle of the darkened tunnel, the tortured spirit will, according to local lure, grab the bottle and throw it off the roof.

 It’s even been said that you may later find handprints on the outside of your car’s windows that match no one in the vehicle.

 Other things you may experience while attempting to summon the ghost in white: